data2health/governance-pathways/library.md

 This glossary lists defined parameter concepts and possible values that can affect agreements for data sharing.

 ### [DUA Library](https://docs.google.com/spreadsheets/d/1BoZ9Ea-V0S014vRYidIl3c4VrrcIxJEF29HHue3sszE/edit#gid=2088831834)
-This is the library of shared or publicly-available DUAs.
+This is the curated library of shared or publicly-available DUAs.
 Shared DUAs were received by CD2H, with permissions to share in the library.
 Publicly-available DUAs were obtained from sites (primarily CTSA hubs) with links to the documents.
 Documents in this library are updated as more DUAs are obtained.
+We welcome your contributions and we plan to formalize the library to make it even easier to use.

 ### [DUA Parameters](https://docs.google.com/spreadsheets/d/1BoZ9Ea-V0S014vRYidIl3c4VrrcIxJEF29HHue3sszE/edit#gid=0)
 We have reviewed and classified DUAs according to the defined parameter concepts in the [Parameters Glossary](https://docs.google.com/spreadsheets/d/1BoZ9Ea-V0S014vRYidIl3c4VrrcIxJEF29HHue3sszE/edit#gid=1674461813) that are relevant to data sharing.